Only Native American on federal death row set to be executed

 TERRE HAUTE, Ind.
 (AP) — The only Native American on federal death row is set to die Wednesday for the slayings of a 9-year-old and her grandmother nearly two decades ago, though many Navajos are hoping for last-minute intervention by President Donald Trump to halt the execution.

-If Lezmond Mitchell is put to death on schedule and becomes the fourth federal inmate executed this year, the federal government under the pro-death penalty president will have carried out more executions in 2020 than in the previous 56 years combined.
+If Lezmond Mitchell is put to death on schedule at the federal prison in Terre Haute, Indiana, he’ll be the fourth federal inmate executed this year.
+That means the federal government under the pro-death penalty president will have carried out more executions in 2020 than in the previous 56 years combined.

 Mitchell, 38, and an accomplice were convicted of killing Tiffany Lee and 63-year-old Alyce Slim, who had offered them a lift in her pickup truck as they hitchhiked on the Navajo Nation in northeastern Arizona in 2001.
 They stabbed Slim 33 times, slit Tiffany’s throat and stoned her to death.
 They later mutilated both bodies.